 The negative split – the second half of the race run almost three minutes faster than the first – was, she explained, "because I was running at my opponents’ pace at first.
 I didn’t expect to win at that point, and the rain did not help.
-At 21k, I knew I would finish, and then closer to the finish, I realised I could win.
+At 21km, I knew I would finish, and then closer to the finish, I realised I could win.

 Gelana was one of those youngsters.
-She began running at school, encouraged she said by cousin Abera.
+She began running at school, encouraged, she said, by cousin Abera.
 "He helped me a lot.
 I was also encouraged by Fatuma.
 I’m really looking forward to meeting her.
 But everyone runs in Bekoji (including her parents and siblings).
 Running is a lifestyle."

-Like many young Ethiopian and Kenyan runners nowadays, Gelana went straight to the Marathon.
+Like many young Ethiopian and Kenyan runners nowadays, Gelana went straight to the marathon.
 But when bronze medallist Tatyana Petrova of Russia said she felt she’d improved her marathon by going to the track (steeplechase), to give her some speed, Gelana was asked if she might follow the same path.

 An Olympic record in difficult circumstances was more than proof of that.